Philosophy of Culture

 The Research Group on Philosophy of Culture (RGPC) was established in 1995.
 Professor Katarzyna Rosner, the first head of the Group, formulated a philosophical reflection on the transformations of culture in the second half of the 20th century as the main target of research.
 After the turn of the millennium new issues appeared, indicated in the current research topic: “Ethical and Axiological Aspects of Contemporary Philosophical Thought”, realized by the team since 2011.
 In this context, the main objective is to rethink critically the hypothesis on the ‘ethical turn’ at the beginning of the 21st century and to search for axiological foundations of contemporary normativity.
 As the ethical turn finds expression on the social level in a political form, the interests of the group are also spontaneously directed toward political theory.

-One of the most important sources for cultural and social theories, and philosophy of politics with universalist ambitions in the 20th century was Marxism, conceived both as a philosophy of culture and a critique of political economy.
-At present we can observe a return to many aspects of Marxist theory, including the emergence of research fields that combine a rich tradition of Marxist research with new philosophical conceptions of subjectivity, language and community, as well as new movements within continental philosophy that originate from the German tradition of the Frankfurt School, French post-structuralism and post-war Italian philosophy.
-This field of research is pursued by Dr Mikołaj Ratajczak.
+Dr. Ratajczak’s research also fits into this trend.
+All projects he carries out develop the concept and methodology of philosophy as the history of concepts and ideas.
+One of the most important sources for cultural and social theories, and philosophy of politics with universalist ambitions in the 20th century was Marxism, conceived both as a philosophy of culture and a critique of political economy This field of research is pursued by Dr Mikołaj Ratajczak.

 Address: Instytut Filozofii i Socjologii PAN